Andrusian/pfvc/README.md

 PulseAudio Volume Control got purged from my system.

 PipeWire works great but I noticed that Plasma desktop widgets have a few issues.
 In particular, I needed fine volume control.
-The Plasma widget for PipeWire has a bug: it does a drag even rather than moving the slider slowly.
+The Plasma widget for PipeWire has a bug: it does a drag (of whole window) even rather than moving the slider slowly.
 Yes, I could have used cursor controls, but this is a multi-window usage and it wasn't convenient.
 And yes, I submitted a bug report on the problem.

 What I wanted was a fine volume control with small increments and could handle several output devices at once.
 It should also allow remapping of application streams